Umeshbalande/Chat_with_PDF/README.md

-# Chat with PDFs : ANY TextBOOK( E.g: CBSE class 6 science Textbook)
+# Chat with PDFs : using Langchain and streamlit
+ANY TextBOOK( E.g: CBSE class 6 science Textbook)

 ## Table of Contents